Year of Publication

 The issue of coal is no longer a normative topic of debate.
 Recent studies show that coal’s presence in Eastern Kentucky is declining, both in terms of mineral reserve and employment opportunities.
 Stakeholders must acknowledge this potentially devastating economic event.
 An economic transition strategy is necessary to protect Appalachian economies from collapsing when the coal industry substantially declines.
 It is far more prudent to take measures now to ensure a smooth transition rather than wait for a collapse and plan for recovery.

 Oxley, Laura, "The Socioeconomic Impact of Coal in the Appalachian Region of Kentucky" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 17.